Alibaba-backed Ant Group to go public in Shanghai, Hong Kong

-HONG KONG (AP) — Ant Group, the online payments arm of e-commerce giant Alibaba Group, announced plans Monday for an initial public stock offering that could become the world’s biggest since the start of the coronavirus pandemic.
+HONG KONG (AP) — Ant Group, the online payments arm of e-commerce giant Alibaba Group, announced plans Monday for an initial public stock offering that could become the world’s biggest since the coronavirus pandemic began.

 Ant, valued at $150 billion after a 2018 private fundraising round, gave no indication how much money it hopes to raise in the joint offering in Hong Kong and Shanghai.
-But the offering would be a test of investor willingness to look beyond the pandemic and worsening global economy.
+But the offering would test investor willingness to look beyond the pandemic and worsening global economy.

-The company will list on the Shanghai Stock Exchange’s (SSE) STAR board and on the Hong Kong stock exchange (SEHK).
+The company will list on the Shanghai Stock Exchange’s (SSE) STAR board and on the Hong Kong Stock Exchange.

 A public offering in Hong Kong would also give foreign investors a chance to own a piece of the biggest player in the huge Chinese online payments industry.
-That would look doubly attractive at a time when the pandemic has given the Chinese e-commerce industry a boost.
+That could be doubly attractive at a time when the pandemic has given the Chinese e-commerce industry a boost.

 Apart from mobile payments service Alipay, Ant Group also operates one of the world’s largest money market funds and runs Sesame Credit, a private credit rating system for its users.